 Chinatown Restaurant (Kínai Negyed Étterem)

 Chinatown Restaurant, which opened in 1991, was one of the first Chinese restaurants in Budapest.
-Although not in the city center, it's closer to downtown than other authentic Chinese places (the restaurant's name is misleading, because it isn't in Budapest's Chinatown).
-Be sure to take the main entrance, else you might end up in the takeout section, where cheaper, but watered-down dishes cater to local tastes and wallets.
+Although not in the city center, it's one of the few places near downtown that serves authentic Chinese food (Chinatown's moniker is misleading, because the restaurant isn't actually located in Budapest's Chinatown).
+Be sure to take the main entrance, else you will end up in the takeout section, where cheaper but watered-down dishes cater to local tastes and wallets.

 Chinatown's interior hasn’t changed much since the 1990s, when curved-roof ornaments were the obligatory design elements in Chinese restaurants across Hungary and Austria.
 Today, Chinatown mainly caters to Chinese tourists, which means that the place is nearly always packed with camera-wielding Asian groups who seem to be in constant motion.
 This can, unfortunately, detract from the dining experience.
 Cash only!